Crete travel guide & 25 photos to feed your wanderlust

 A fisherman in the Venetian harbor of Chania

 Even though we tried to eat in different places every night, the truth is that in the last days of our stay in Crete, we returned to our favorite spots.
-After three weeks in Crete, we started feeling like locals.
-One or two nights, we had the traditional souvlaki, of course, but otherwise, there were 2-3 spots where we ended up every day and every night.
+After three weeks in Crete, we began to feel like locals.
+One or two nights, we had the traditional souvlaki, of course, but otherwise, there were two to three spots where we ended up every day and every night.
 The places that I can highly recommend for food in Chania are:

 Bohème.
 That’s our all-time favorite restaurant in Chania.
-Apart from the fantastic Cretan food, Bohème also has a nice garden to unwind and enjoy a breakfast or meal.
+Apart from the fantastic Cretan food, Bohème also features a lovely garden where you can unwind and enjoy breakfast or a meal.
 Don’t miss it.
 Check the website of Bohème here.

 La Bodega.
 Even though it’s located straight at the port, next to many touristic tavernas, La Bodega was where we ate several times at night.
 The platter was always delicious, and the guys made the best Negroni in Crete.
 Just a few tables, nice music, and a great atmosphere.
 What’s more to ask?
 Here’s the FB page of La Bodega.

 Sailing Club Sea Lounge.
 The name sounds posh, but the truth is that this cafe-restaurant is relatively easy-going.
-Located on the very edge of the Venetian harbor, the place is great for unwinding and enjoying the moment.
+Located on the very edge of the Venetian harbor, the spot is ideal for unwinding and taking in the moment.
 Whenever we felt like walking to the other side of Chania, we always ended up there.
 Here’s the FB page of the Sailing Club Sea Lounge Chania.

 Where to stay in Crete